SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 Back in our `homepage()` method, replace `$em->createQuery()` with `$em->createQueryBuilder()`.
 Off it, chain `->select('s')`, then `->from(Starship::class, 's')` hitting tab add the `use` statement from `App\Entity`.
-Bonus that we can use `Starship::class` instead of the string.
+Bonus!
+We can use `Starship::class` instead of the string.

 Finally, call `->getQuery()` and `->getResult()`.